-Following incubation unbound HRPconjugated anti-human GM-CSF is removed during a wash step, and substrate solution reactive with HRP is added to the wells.
+Following incubation unbound HRP-conjugated anti-human GM-CSF is removed during a wash step, and substrate solution reactive with HRP is added to the wells.

-A coloured product is formed in proportion to the amount of human GM-CSF present in the standard.
-The reaction sample or is terminated of acid by addition and absorbance is measured at 450 nm.
+A coloured product is formed in proportion to the amount of human GM-CSF present in the sample or standard.
+The reaction is terminated by addition of acid and absorbance is measured at 450 nm.
 A standard curve is prepared from 7 human GM-CSF standard dilutions and human GM-CSF concentration determined.